caozhiyuan/antigravity-claude-proxy/README.md

 1. Make sure Antigravity app is installed and running
 2. Ensure you're logged in to Antigravity

-Or add accounts via OAuth instead: `npm run accounts:add`
+Or add accounts via OAuth instead: `antigravity-claude-proxy accounts add`

 ### 401 Authentication Errors